-Babe: Pig in the City (G) BUY THE:Poster!
+Babe: Pig in the City (G)

 I can understand Universal's desire to make a sequel to its 1995 surprise box office and Oscar sensation.
 I can understand director George Miller's (who served as producer on the original) desire to have the titular perky porker to grow up a bit.
 But there's something about this film I cannot understand: did this follow-up to a beloved family film really need to be this dark?
 (And how the hell did it snag a G rating?)

 Pig in the City, as its title suggests, brings the sheepherding pig to an unnamed metropolis (inventively designed as an amalgam of New York, Sydney, Paris, San Francisco, among many others) to save the farm after inadvertently causing his beloved master, Arthur Hoggett (James Cromwell) to suffer a crippling accident.
 As upsetting as the sight of some heavy machinery falling on the gentle farmer is, it's not quite as upsetting as a ridiculously drawn-out scene of a dog's near-drowning, not to mention an already-crippled dog being thrown from a speeding car, his spirit then briefly seen frolicking in a canine heaven.
 The children in the audience with which I saw the film were audibly upset, as were some parents, and I cannot blame them.